MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     > **Note**: The deployment should take about 35 minutes.
 Wait for the deployment to complete before you proceed to the next task.

-    > **Note**: If the deployment fails with the **Conflict** error message during deployment of the CustomScriptExtension component, use the following steps to remediate this issue:
+    > **Note**: If the deployment fails with an error referencing an issue wtih extension processing, use the following steps to remediate this issue:

        - In the Azure portal, on the **Deployment** blade, review the deployment details and identify the VM(s) where the installation of the CustomScriptExtension failed.